paper-engineer/laser-gallery/docs/_pages/troubleshooting.md

 then run a few rounds of focus testing somehow

 before next laser day
-- vacuum dust out of rails and drive belts
-- belt tensioning
 - clean down the air assist slats and lens
 - soak and clean slats and tray
 - sort out the requisite damp cloth